About Holland Open Garden

 We invite you to come a spend some time here and experience your own joy.

-The Holland Open Garden and Memory Makers Art Prize is a weekend to join people who are passionate about regional art, gardens and finding a cure for Dementia.
+The Holland Open Garden and Memory Makers Art Prize is a weekend to explore gardens, enjoy local art, and support dementia research.

 “Dementia is not going away anytime soon.
 But together we can help our community navigate this future.
 We must urgently find more informed, compassionate, and better ways of living with and treating this disease.
 I believe we need to still represent hope that we can find a cure.”